zkip/Sprclor_old/README.md

-# Sprinkle
+# Sprclor

-Sprinkle your ideas!
+Precise making your graphic on the web!